Trevor Lawrence Player Prop Bets for NFL Week 17 | Jacksonville vs. New England 1/2/2022

 Matchup vs. New England

-- The Patriots are giving up 209.0 passing yards per game this year, the NFL's third-ranked pass defense.
+- The Patriots are giving up 209.0 passing yards per game this season, the NFL's third-ranked pass defense.

-- The Patriots' defense is fourth in the league, giving up 1.3 passing touchdowns per game.

 Recent Performances

-- In last week's matchup with the Jets, Lawrence completed 66.7% of his passes for 280 yards.
+- In last week's outing against the Jets, Lawrence racked up 280 yards while completing 66.7% of his passes.

-- Lawrence tacked on six carries for 37 yards, averaging 6.2 yards per attempt in the running game.
+- He also added 37 yards on six carries, averaging 6.2 yards per carry without a touchdown.

 Lawrence's Jacksonville Teammates